 - Participate in reading groups and discussion groups

-The fall 10-week online program will be offered from September 13 through November 19.
+The spring 12-week online program will be offered from January 17 through April 8.

 Participants must attend at least 80% of the Academy program (including live Q&A sessions, pre-recorded lectures, and bi-weekly cohort meetings) in order to graduate and receive the Academy’s certificate of completion.
 Academy graduates can list this credential on resumes and will have the ability to participate in further Heritage programming, including future events offered by The Heritage Foundation and frequent alumni reunions.

 “The Academy program has supplemented my undergraduate college education by broadening my perspectives of significant public policy issues and equipping me to discuss them with confidence.
 I can genuinely say that I am more prepared for future internships and a career in public policy due to my experience in The Academy.” - Joy Zavalick, Student, Grove City College